OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 ## Gradle 9 Prerequisites
 Achieving compatibility with Gradle 9 requires the following updates:

-1. Java Requirement: The minimum supported version is Java 17.
-Java 21 and Java 25 are also supported via toolchains.
+1. Java Requirement: The minimum supported version for running Gradle 9 is Java 17.
+Java 21 and Java 25 are also supported.

 2. Gradle Version: We recommend Gradle 9.1.0 or later (9.0.0 does not support Java 25).